 Great news, Vancouver!
-FortisBC just got the green light from the BC Utilities Commission to decrease the cost of gas rate, and customers can start saving on their gas bills as soon as April 1st.
+FortisBC recently got the green light from the BC Utilities Commission to decrease the cost of gas rate, and customers can soon start saving on their gas bills.

-In terms of the new approved rate, the BCUC was able to lower the price per GJ from $5.159 to $4.159 for all residential customers in the Lower Mainland, Vancouver Island, and Fort Nelson service areas.
+In terms of the new approved rate, the BCUC was able to lower the price per GJ from $4.159 to $3.159 per GJ for all residential customers in the Lower Mainland, Vancouver Island, and Fort Nelson service areas.
+This change will go into effect on July 1st.

 While $1 less per GJ might not seem like a lot, it can go a long way when it comes to reducing monthly expenses.
 Since savings are few and far in between in Vancouver, we’ll take what we can get!